ryanrosenfeld/portfolio/_projects/portfolio-website.md

 ---
 name: "Personal website"
 year: 2020
-image: assets/images/portfolio_site.jpg
+image: assets/images/portfolio_site_2.jpg
-description: Built a blog and portfolio website from scratch using Jekyll, a static site generator.
-It just happens to be this very site 🤯
+description: Find out more about the journey from a blank canvas to the site you're on now.
 ---
 This site wooo